-Meal Prep Containers & Tools
+Meal Prep Tools

-Now of course once you've mastered your own meal prep routine and figured out what you're going to do, you want to make sure you have the proper gear to store it all!
+Once you've mastered your own meal prep routine and figured out what you're going to do, you want to make sure you have the proper gear to store it all!

 Here are my go-to meal prep containers:

-- Glass square meal prep bowls are stackable and perfect for microwaving your food safely
+- Glass square meal prep bowls are stackable and perfect for microwaving your food safely.

-- Mason jars are perfect for salad because the lettuce stays separated from sauces
+- Mason jars are perfect for salad because the lettuce stays separated from sauces.

-- Salad containers are another awesome option for keeping your greens and proteins separated so nothing gets soggy
+- Salad containers are another awesome option for keeping your greens and proteins separated so nothing gets soggy.

-- These Bento box containers are perfect for packing snacks and lunches together!
+- These bento box containers are perfect for packing snacks and lunches together!